 - risk assessments and compliance investigations related to the collection, storage, use, and disposal of personally identifiable information; and

-- litigation arising out of data breaches and other privacy laws such as Gramm-Leach, FCRA/FACTA, HIPAA/HITECH, and more.
+- litigation arising out of data breaches and other privacy laws such as Gramm-Leach, FCRA/FACTA, and HIPPA/HITECH.

 Mr. Blickensderfer is an active member of the firm’s Data Privacy and Cybersecurity Task Force and a self-professed tech junkie, who frequently writes articles in the data privacy and cybersecurity space.
 Prior to joining the firm, he served as a law clerk to the Honorable Jay P. Cohen of Florida’s Fifth District Court of Appeal.